Grokzen/pykwalify/README.md

 The documentation describes in detail how each keyword and type works and what is possible in each case.

 But there is a lot of real world examples that can be found in the test data/files.
-It shows alot of examples of how all keywords and types work in practise and in combination with eachother.
+It shows a lot of examples of how all keywords and types work in practice and in combination with each other.

-The files can be found here and it shows both schema/data combinations that will work and that will fail.
+The files can be found here and show both schema/data combinations that will work and that will fail.

  - `tests/files/success/`
  - `tests/files/fail/`